Paul Sydow

 Paul Sydow (1 November 1851 in Kallies – 26 February 1925 in Sophienstädt near Ruhlsdorf) was a German mycologist and lichenologist, father of Hans Sydow (1879–1946).

 He worked as a schoolmaster in Berlin.
 With his son, Hans, he authored works involving descriptions of new species of ascomycetes, rusts and smuts.
+Paul Sydow was a prolific author (or co-author) of new fungal species, having formally described 2331 in his career.
 He also wrote about algae.
 He authored 252 works in five languages.
+Between 1880 and 1916 Sydow edited seven exsiccata series, among them Mycotheca Marchica (1880) with Friedrich Wilhelm Zopf as co-editor.
+With his son Hans Sydow he co-edited the first fascicles of the series Mycotheca Germanica (1903–1906).